samculp/quill/README.md

 ## SETTING UP THE CLIENT

 ### 1. Installing the necessary packages
-- If you are still in the `server` directory, navigate back to the parent directory:
+- Open up a new terminal window.
+DO NOT CLOSE THE TERMINAL that is running your server, as this will shut down your server and you will have to restart it.
+If you are still in the `server` directory, navigate back to the parent directory:
 ```bash
 cd ..
 ```